bespot/antifraud-sdk-ios-release/README.md

 1. Download and drop `AntifraudSDK.xcframework` and `shared.xcframework` folder in your project (select "copy items if needed" in the popup menu).
 2. Select "Embed & Sign" at the `AntifraudSDK.xcframework` & `shared.xcframework` listing in your application's Target General settings menu
+3. Integrate the following dependencies as well:
+ - `CocoaLumberjack/Swift`
+ - `PaperTrailLumberjack/Swift`

 ## Usage example